deepaksinghsolanki1989/react-select-demo/README.md

-# React Redux Demo
+# React + React Select Demo
-React + React Select Demo
+A Simple demo which help you to start with React & React Select.

 ## Dependencies
   1. react